+A borrower can apply for loan forgiveness once all loan proceeds have been used up until the maturity date of the loan.
 All or part of a PPP loan can be forgiven as long as the expenditures meet certain criteria.
 Otherwise, a PPP loan has an interest rate of 1% and a maturity of 2 or 5 years, depending on when it was issued.
 Regardless, loan payments are deferred for up to 10 months after the end of the covered period.
 PPP applicants do not have to provide collateral or personal guarantees, nor are they subject to loan fees.

 As your trusted advisors, we are committed to keeping you well-informed with any new legislation passed by Congress or other authorities as well as any new pronouncements by the Department of Treasury that may affect you.
 Please do not hesitate to reach out to KHA with any additional questions you may have.

 If you are interested in understanding how the forgiveness portion of the PPP Loan is calculated, what documentation you need to provide or which forgiveness application to fill out, the KHA Strategic Consulting team has dedicated resources to understanding this and are willing and available to assist you.
 Please reach out to understand how KHA might help you.

 Fill out the form below to contact the KHA Strategic Consulting team to assist you with your Paycheck Protection Loan Forgiveness.